bbauska/zombiePolitics/README.md

 human suffering, and is awash in a culture of unbridled materialism and narcissism.
-Though not of his making, this is now Obama’s challenge; and yet the politics of death and suffering continue unabated both in the United States and in America’s imperial adventures abroad.
+Though not of his making, this is now Obama’s challenge; and yet the politics of death and suffering continue unabated both in the United States and in America’s imperial adventures abroad.</p>

-This book is an attempt to understand critically both the political and peda­ gogical conditions that have produced this culture of sadism and death, attempt­ ing to mark and chart its visible registers, including the emergence of right-wing teaching machines, a growing politics of disposability, the emergence of a culture of cruelty, the ongoing war being waged on young people, and especially on youth of color.
-The book begins and ends with an analysis of authoritarianism and the ways it reworks itself; mutates, and attacks parasitically the desiccated shell of democra­ cy, sucking out its life-blood.
-The focus on authoritarianism serves as both a warn­ ing as well as a call to critical engagement in the interest of hope-not as a political rhetoric emptied of context and commitment but one that seeks to resuscitate a democratic imaginary and energized social movements that is the one antidote to the zombification of politics.
+<p>This book is an attempt to understand critically both the political and peda­
+gogical conditions that have produced this culture of sadism and death, attempt­ing to mark and chart its visible registers, including the emergence of right-wing teaching machines, a growing politics of disposability, the emergence of a culture of cruelty, the ongoing war being waged on young people, and especially on youth of color.
+The book begins and ends with an analysis of authoritarianism and the ways it reworks itself; mutates, and attacks parasitically the desiccated shell of democra­cy, sucking out its life-blood.
+The focus on authoritarianism serves as both a warn­ing as well as a call to critical engagement in the interest of hope-not as a political rhetoric emptied of context and commitment but one that seeks to resuscitate a democratic imaginary and energized social movements that is the one antidote to the zombification of politics.</p>

-In the first section of the book, elements of the new authoritarianism are ana­- lyzed as a death-dealing politics that works its way through a culture of deceit, fear, humiliation, torture, and market-driven desire for their ever-more “extreme” expres­ sions.
-Next it focuses on challenging the rise of a politics of illiteracy and the ongo­ ing destruction of democratic public spheres, stressing how the values of casino capitalism are mobilized through the emergence of market-driven commercial spheres and public institutions such as schools.
-The third section ofthe book focus­ es on the figure of youth as a register of the crisis of public values, signaling the impending crisis of a democratic future.
-The merging of zombie politics and the increasing scale of suffering and hardship that young people have to endure in the United States points to the serious political and ethical consequences of a society mobilized and controlled by casino capitalism-a capitalism that in its arrogance and greed takes the side of death and destruction rather than siding with democ­ racy and public life.
-The figure of the zombie signifies not just a crisis of conscious­ ness but a new type of political power and “mad agency,” visible in the rituals of economic Darwinism that rule not just reality TV but everyday life.
-But such a pol­ itics is far from undefeatable, and surely it is not without the continued presence and possibility of individual and collective resistance.
-My hope is that this book will break through a diseased common sense that often masks zombie politicians, anti-pub­ lic intellectuals, politics, institutions, and social relations and bring into focus the need for a new language, pedagogy, and politics in which the living dead will be moved decisively to the margins rather than occupying the very center of politics and everyday life.
+<p>In the first section of the book, elements of the new authoritarianism are ana­-
+lyzed as a death-dealing politics that works its way through a culture of deceit, fear, humiliation, torture, and market-driven desire for their ever-more "extreme" expres­sions.
+Next it focuses on challenging the rise of a politics of illiteracy and the ongoing destruction of democratic public spheres, stressing how the values of casino capitalism are mobilized through the emergence of market-driven commercial spheres and public institutions such as schools.
+The third section ofthe book focus­es on the figure of youth as a register of the crisis of public values, signaling the impending crisis of a democratic future.
+The merging of zombie politics and the increasing scale of suffering and hardship that young people have to endure in the United States points to the serious political and ethical consequences of a society mobilized and controlled by casino capitalism-a capitalism that in its arrogance and greed takes the side of death and destruction rather than siding with democ­racy and public life.
+The figure of the zombie signifies not just a crisis of conscious­ ness but a new type of political power and "mad agency," visible in the rituals of economic Darwinism that rule not just reality TV but everyday life.
+But such a pol­itics is far from undefeatable, and surely it is not without the continued presence and possibility of individual and collective resistance.
+My hope is that this book will break through a diseased common sense that often masks zombie politicians, anti-pub­lic intellectuals, politics, institutions, and social relations and bring into focus the need for a new language, pedagogy, and politics in which the living dead will be moved decisively to the margins rather than occupying the very center of politics and everyday life.</p>

-SECTION I: ZOMBIE POLITICS AND THE CULTURE OF CRUELTY
+<h2>SECTION I: ZOMBIE POLITICS AND THE CULTURE OF CRUELTY</h2>

-Lies are often much more plausible, more appealing to reason, than reality, since the liar has the great advantage of knowing beforehand what the audience wishes or expects to hear.
+<p>Lies are often much more plausible, more appealing to reason, than reality, since the liar has
-HANNAH Aaemorl
+the great advantage of knowing beforehand what the audience wishes or expects to hear.
-n the current American political landscape, truth is not merely misrepresented or falsified, it is overtly mocked.
-As is well known, the Bush administration repeatedly lied to the American public, furthering a legacy of government mistrust while carrying the practice of distortion to new and almost unimaginable heights.
+In the current American political landscape, truth is not merely misrepresented or falsified, it is overtly mocked.
+As is well known, the Bush administration repeatedly lied to the American public, furthering a legacy of government mistrust while carrying the practice of distortion to new and almost unimaginable heights.</p>

-Even now, within a few years of Bush’s leaving office, it is difficult to forget the lies and government-sponsored deceits in which it was claimed that Saddam Hussein had weapons of mass destruction, Iraq was making deals with Al-Qaeda, and, per­ haps the most infamous of all, the United States did not engage in torture.
-Unlike many former administrations, the Bush administration was engaged in pure polit­ ical theater,2 giving new meaning to Hannah Arendt’s claim that “Truthfirlncss has never been counted among the political virtues, and lies have always been regard­ ed as justifiable tools in political dealings.”3 For instance, when the govemment was­ n’t lying to promote dangerous policies, it willfully produced and circulated fake news reports in order to provide the illusion that the lies and the policies that flowed from them were supported by selective members of the media and the larger pub­
+<p>Even now, within a few years of Bush’s leaving office, it is difficult to forget the lies
+and government-sponsored deceits in which it was claimed that Saddam Hussein had weapons of mass destruction, Iraq was making deals with Al-Qaeda, and, per­haps the most infamous of all, the United States did not engage in torture.
+Unlike many former administrations, the Bush administration was engaged in pure polit­ical theater,2 giving new meaning to Hannah Arendt’s claim that "Truthfirlncss has never been counted among the political virtues, and lies have always been regard­ ed as justifiable tools in political dealings."3 For instance, when the govemment was­ n’t lying to promote dangerous policies, it willfully produced and circulated fake news reports in order to provide the illusion that the lies and the policies that flowed from them were supported by selective members of the media and the larger pub­